 Here are some essential details for dealing with gas in MetaMask:

-The gas limit
+The gas limit (units of gas used)

-The max priority fee
+The priority fee

 The max fee